dakoel/ansible-homelab/README.md

 # ansible-homelab

-This repository contains an Ansible-based setup for deploying a k3s cluster and installing ArgoCD with predefined applications.
+This repository contains an Ansible-based setup for deploying a Kubernetes cluster and installing ArgoCD with predefined applications.

 ## Overview

 The main entry point is [`site.yaml`](./playbooks/site.yaml), which:

-- Deploys a k3s cluster
+- Deploys a Kubernetes cluster
 - Installs ArgoCD
 - Loads the [argocd-homelab](https://github.com/dakoel/argocd-homelab) repository into ArgoCD
 - Deploys applications defined in the `argocd-homelab` repository